mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Arden is working towards acquiring a small TL9 industrial base to allow the construction of Jump–capable vessels, but in the meantime starships can be obtained offworld.
-Much more important is the fact that Arden’s position between the Imperium and the Zhodani Consulate could be of great significance in any future conflict.
-Jump– 4 is the standard for many navies’ warships, and Zhodani jump–4 ships could refuel at Arden and be in the Denotam system before the Imperials knew they had left their bases in Querion subsector.
+Much more important is the fact that Arden's position between the Imperium and the Zhodani Consulate could be of great significance in any future conflict.
+Jump– 4 is the standard for many navies' warships, and Zhodani jump–4 ships could refuel at Arden and be in the Denotam system before the Imperials knew they had left their bases in Querion subsector.
 While this scenario is not likely, it is a potential threat and the